 MF555 (MF134) • Professional and Ethical Issues in Marriage and Family Therapy.
 MF560 (MF144) • Professional and Ethical Issues in Marital and Family Therapy.
 These courses address legal and ethical situations arising in the practice of marital and family therapy and examine unique challenges of maintaining appropriate boundaries within ministry settings.
 Issues of professional development are discussed, and students are encouraged to develop strategies for continuing professional, personal, and spiritual growth.
-Recommended prerequisite in St. Paul: MF503.
+In St. Paul, recommended prerequisite: MF503.
+St. Paul enrollment limited to students in M.A.M.F.T. or the Post-Graduate Certificate in M.F.T.
 Prerequisite in San Diego: MF504.
 Four hours.

-MF559 (MF139) • Psychological Assessment in MFT.
+MF559 (MF139) • Psychological Assessment in M.F.T.
 This course will familiarize students with the psychometric characteristics and limitations of both projective and standardized psychological, marital, and family assessment tools.
 Students will learn how to administer and score various instruments, interpret assessment data, and write clinical reports that will assist in diagnosis and treatment of individuals, couples, and families in therapy.
 The legal and ethical issues involved in the use of assessment measures, especially in diverse populations, will be discussed.
 Students are encouraged to use their own profiles to identify opportunities for continuing spiritual, personal, and relational growth.
 Prerequisite: MF504.
 San Diego only.
 Four hours.

-MF561 (MF103) • Dynamics of Family Interaction: Sexuality, Spirituality, and Socialization.
+MF561 (MF103) • Dynamics of Family Interaction: Sexuality, Spirituality, and

+Socialization.
 This course analyzes dynamic processes of family and couple relationships such as love and intimacy; communication; shame; power; family stress; and coping.
 Family changes such as divorce, remarriage, and grief are also addressed.
 Special attention is given to the ways couples and families interact around issues of sexuality and spirituality.
 Students are encouraged to develop an awareness of the influences of these family dynamics in their own families of origin.
 Recommended prerequisites: MF501 or MF500 and MF551.
 St. Paul only.
 Four hours.
 MF562/564 (MF123/MF127) • Individual and Family Psychopathology.
 This course helps students understand and identify individual and relational problems and gain awareness of abnormal and/or unhealthy development of individuals and relationships.
 The course includes introduction to and critique of DSM-IV diagnostic categories.
-Prerequisite in St. Paul: MF502.
+In St. Paul, prerequisite: MF502.
+St. Paul enrollment limited to students in M.A.M.F.T. or the Post-Graduate Certificate in M.F.T.
 Prerequisites in San Diego: MF504 and MF506.
 Four hours.

 MF563 (MF133) • Advanced Clinical Issues.
 This course focuses on developing therapeutic and pastoral care strategies based on research, theory, and theological reflection to address issues such as separation and divorce, single-parent and remarried families, infertility, adultery, sexual dysfunction, abuse and violence in the family, and addictive and compulsive behaviors.
 Prerequisites: MF503 and MF561.
+Enrollment limited to students in M.A.M.F.T. or the Post-Graduate Certificate in M.F.T.
 St. Paul only.
 Four hours.